 The pool at Barasti is definitely one of the best pool party ready pools I have ever been to.
-With plenty of floats, tiki torches, a multi-level island pool and inclusive BBQ food and drinks available you cannot go far wrong here when it comes to enjoying the party atmosphere, helped along by the mix of 70s, 80s and 90s pop classics coming from the DJ booth.
+With plenty of floats, tiki torches, a multi-level island pool and inclusive BBQ food and drinks available you cannot go far wrong here when it comes to enjoying the party atmosphere.
+Helped along by the mix of 70s, 80s and 90s pop classics coming from the DJ booth.
 Barasti tropicana pool party has it all!

-If you are looking for something to do midweek in Dubai, or fancy a night time pool party (loads of them are in the day time in Dubai like Zero Gravity’s tropical brunch!), I would definitely recommend going to Barasti’s Tropicana BBQ Pool Party – now let me tell you why!
+If you are looking for something to do midweek in Dubai, or fancy a night time pool party (loads of them are in the day time in Dubai like Zero Gravity’s tropical brunch!), I would definitely recommend going to Barasti’s Tropicana BBQ Pool Party.
+Now let me tell you why!

 Entry to Barasti Tropicana Pool Party